My Writing

 Writing has been a constant in my life even as the plans for my future had to change.
 I started taking flying lessons at the age of fourteen after my father bought me a ride in an airplane.
 I flew by myself at sixteen before I had my driver's license.
 When I became a flight instructor one of my first students was my father.
 My first piece was published in AOPA Pilot about my first engine failure at the age of 23.

 I flew for a small regional airline until they went out of business the same week I found out that I was pregnant with my first child.
 I took an unplanned break from flying since the airlines were not hiring and my second daughter was born with a rare genetic disorder.
 I began writing about parenting a child with disabilities.
-One of my favorite experiences was volunteering with a therapeutic horseback riding program and watching my youngest daughter learn to ride at the age of four before she could walk.
-Soon I was mucking stalls and putting hooves in ice buckets at 6AM to pay for my oldest daughter's riding lessons too.
+One of my favorite experiences was volunteering with a therapeutic horseback riding program and watching my youngest daughter, Ashley, learn to ride at the age of four before she could walk.
+I started writing about volunteering and raising a child with disabilities while in graduate school at the University of North Carolina.

-Later I returned to aviation as a simulator instructor on the Airbus A320 for a major airline, and as a professor of aeronautical science.
 My flying career ended when I developed a chronic health condition.
 Writing has helped me deal with debilitating pain and the challenges of being a patient.
 I wrote my memoir How Not to Fly an Airplane while earning a MA in science writing at Johns Hopkins University.
-My strong-willed daughter who was not supposed to make it is now 32.
-I am working on a second book about her.
+I am working on a second book about Ashley's life now that she is in her thirties.